ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 A window for the debug configurations appears.
 Select the `GDB PyOCD Debugging` category, and create a new launch configuration.

 You can click the new icon (a page with a `+` in the upper right corner), or right-click on the category and select `New`.
-See the screenshot above on the right.

 Next, configure the binary you want to use for debugging.
 This is the `.elf` file located within the project directory and inside `BUILD/<target>/GCC_ARM`.
-(For this example, it is `BUILD/K64F/GCC_ARM`.)
-Currently, this is configured manually, so switching to a different target to run the same project requires you to update this field in the debug configuration.
-See the below left screenshot.

 The next step is to configure the location of the executables for the PyOCD GDB Server and the GDB Client on the Debugger tab within the debug configuration.
 These should be set to the executables located within Mbed Studio’s tools directory which is located at:
 `/eclipse-ws/mbed-studio-ws/tools`